 - Obsessive-Compulsive Disorder (OCD)

-The NIMH’s official definition of OCD notes it is a prolonged condition with two behaviors: obsessive thoughts and compulsive behaviors.
+The NIMH’s official definition of OCD notes it as a prolonged condition with two behaviors: obsessive thoughts and compulsive behaviors.
 Individuals with OCD are driven to repeat these thoughts and behaviors frequently, sometimes dozens of times per day.
 Specific symptoms include an irrational fear of germs, unwanted thoughts, excessive counting, and physical spasms.
 OCD affects a person’s everyday life, and the lives of their family members, coworkers, and acquaintances.
 People suffering from OCD may lose their job or face a degree of social alienation.

 - Autism Spectrum Disorder (ASD)